 Are your students guilty of wandering the Internet during a lesson?
 Have you got energetic students with limited attention spans constantly multi-tasking?
 Help is on the way.
 Cold Turkey is a tool allowing educators the option of blocking certain websites or the Internet entirely so that students can stay focused on objectives.
 Boost your class’ productivity (or classes’ if you yourself are doing a bit of the multi-task shuffle).

 Those already familiar are typically using Kahoot! for formative assessment and review.
-But even if this game-based learning platform isn’t new to you, its continued presence in classrooms nationwide is undeniable, and that’s primarily due to its ease of integration and user friendly design.
+But even if this game-based learning platform isn’t new to you, its continued presence in classrooms nationwide is undeniable, and that’s primarily due to its ease of integration and

 But wait—there’s more!
-A new feature called “Ghost Mode” offers students a chance at improving their old score through repetition and reinforcement.
+A feature called “Ghost Mode” offers students a chance at improving their old score through repetition and reinforcement.
 Once finished with a game, you’ll see a new “Play Again” button with a ghost icon.
 Clicking the button will relaunch the same game.
 Your live class is then joined by their ghosts, who will play the game alongside the live players, and their answers (and answer times) will be the same as the previous game.
 And just in time for Halloween.
 Match point.

 Go ahead and harness their tech-knowledge and engage students with interactive tools helping them acquire skills that will serve them for today and beyond.